jensengroup/hydrogen-bond-correction-f3/README.md

 If you want to calculate the gradient of a structure you can call

-    ./f3 -g -x <structure.xyz>
+    ./f3_exe -g -x <structure.xyz>

-## Examples
+## Using a parameter file

 Included is a parameter file and structure.xyz

-    ./f3 -p examples/parameter.dat -x examples/structure.xyz
+    ./f3_exe -p examples/parameter.dat -x examples/structure.xyz

 ## Implementation

 If you want to implement the module in a QM package, you can.
 It should be simple.
-Look in the `program.f90` to see how to properly use the module.
+Look in the `src/f3.f90` and `src/f3_program.f90` to see how to properly use the module.